 Thanks for the pic James G Milles

-Authors Electric, AuthorsElectric, Do Authors Dream of Electric Books?, don't do this on Twitter, fiction, Fix and Finish With Confidence, how to use Twitter, how to write a novel, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, publishing, Roz Morris, self-publishing, social media, tweeting, tweeting for writers, twitter, writing, writing business, writing life
+Authors Electric, AuthorsElectric, Do Authors Dream of Electric Books?, don't do this on Twitter, fiction, Fix and Finish With Confidence, how to use Twitter, how to write a novel, My Memories of a Future Life, novels, publishing, Roz Morris, self-publishing, social media, tweeting, tweeting for writers, twitter, writing, writing business, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life

 Last year, the only plans I had as 2010 clicked to 11 were to finish my troublesome novel Life Form 3 and get it agented.
 Continue the blog and my consultancy and nurture ideas for my next novels.
 I did those, but I also find myself looking back at some self-publishing ventures that were not, in 2010, even a twinkle in my champagne glass.

 Writers used to work in isolation.
 Now we are a community of experts and explorers.
 We show the way when we can and we cheer each other on.

 Not only can we spread knowledge, we can change attitudes.
 One of the quantum changes of 2011 has been that we now accept quality authors can publish without being chosen for it.
 That’s not to say ‘traditional publishing’ is dead – just that we now have extra options for reaching readers.